Xiaohao-Yang/Topic_Model_Evaluation/README.md

 # Dataset
 We use '20News' and 'DBpedia' (a random subset) for our experiments.
 The pre-processed datasets can be found in the 'datasets' folder.

-We store our pre-processed datasets in .mat files, which can be loaded as dictionaries using scipy.io.loadmat().
+We store our pre-processed datasets in '.mat' files, which can be loaded as dictionaries using 'scipy.io.loadmat()'.
 The datasets/dictionaries have the following common attributes/keys:
 * train_data, train_label: bag-of-words (BOW) of training documents, and their labels.
 * test_data, test_label: BOW of testing documents, and their labels.
 * voc, word_embeddings: vocabularies of the corpus, and their word embeddings from 'glove-wiki-gigaword-50'.